I beg to move,

 I would like to mention a Government elsewhere with a lot of Scots people who moved there many years ago: New Zealand has announced that it will not allow any new offshore development.
 They are simply offsetting their responsibilities to overseas.
 They are somehow going to oversee their responsibility for energy, so they are just moving it to a different jurisdiction, where they will have no idea what the ethical and safe practices will be.
 That is simply pushing away their responsibilities.

 Oil and gas are part of the transition, but they are part of our economy, potentially for centuries.
-It is an incredibly important raw material.
+They are an incredibly important raw material.
 As somebody said to me, “You don’t make electric vehicles with wood”—not yet at least.
 Hydrocarbons, oil and gas and plastics are a major part of those industries.
 I want people to remember that it is our throwaway culture that polluted our seas, not the existence of hydrocarbons.
 Already, the UK has slashed emissions by transferring to gas.

 I heard recently in a Committee that some would suggest that oil and gas should not be part of the so-called ethical pension funds, should not be considered for green finance, and that somehow we should just turn off the taps and stop using hydrocarbons.
 Not only is that unrealistic, it is a fairy tale and completely luddite.
 Hydrocarbons have driven the industrial and green revolution.
 We would not be where we are if it were not for our use of hydrocarbons.
 That does not mean that we did not mistakes.